Open hardware · in active development prototype v0.8.0

 Pairs natively with the Pilot Kit App

-Traffic Heartbeat Raw Time Sync
+GDL90 Ownship Traffic Heartbeat Time Sync

 Pairs natively with the Pilot Kit App Pilot Kit Box BLE GATT Pilot Kit App